 Each year I see hundreds of new patients with complaints of hives and swelling.
 Hives are intensely itchy skin rashes that resemble welts and can occur anywhere on the body.
-They typically arise without warning and about half the time, are accompanied by angioedema, a deeper swelling in the skin.
+They typically arise without warning, and about half the time are accompanied by angioedema, a deeper swelling in the skin.
 "Urticaria" is the technical term for hives.
-These skin eruptions generally last for several hours but rarely for more than twenty four hours.
-Hives which come and go for more than six weeks are considered chronic urticaria (CU).
+These skin eruptions generally last for several hours but rarely for more than 24 hours.
+Hives that come and go for more than six weeks are considered chronic urticaria (CU).

 Acute hives are more short-lived (less than six weeks) and often don't require an allergy specialist.
-Foods or drugs are common triggers of acute urticaria but triggers associated with chronic urticaria are more difficult to identify.
-In fact, 80-90% of the time doctors are unable to determine the cause of chronic urticaria despite comprehensive testing.
+Foods or drugs are common triggers of acute urticaria, but triggers associated with chronic urticaria are more difficult to identify.
+In fact, 80 to 90 percent of the time doctors are unable to determine the cause of chronic urticaria despite comprehensive testing.

-A recent article published in "Annals of Allergy, Asthma and Immunology" reported on the uselessness of laboratory testing in the setting of chronic urticarial and angioedema.
-After analyzing the results of almost 2000 laboratory tests on 356 patients, they concluded that such testing was rarely helpful.
+An article published in "Annals of Allergy, Asthma and Immunology" reported on the uselessness of laboratory testing in the setting of chronic urticarial and angioedema.
+After analyzing the results of almost 2,000 laboratory tests on 356 patients, they concluded that such testing was rarely helpful.
 I'm glad investigators J. A. Tarbox and associates researched this aspect of such a common ailment which remains poorly understood despite several decades of studies.

-More than 20% of the adult U.S. population will have an urticarial experience at some point in their life.
+More than 20 percent of the adult U.S. population will have an urticarial experience at some point in their life.
 Chronic urticaria is rarely fatal but greatly impacts the quality of life of those who suffer from it.
-If over the counter (otc) antihistamines are not effective the itching and disfiguring skin eruptions (especially if angioedema accompanies it) may be debilitating.
+If over the counter (OTC) antihistamines are not effective, the itching and disfiguring skin eruptions (especially if angioedema accompanies it) may be debilitating.
 Work and school absenteeism is common.
 But chronic hives can also result in "presenteeism".
 Presenteeism occurs when an employee shows up for work despite feeling bad but is less productive because of their illness.